treeverse/lakeFS/docs/reference/upgrade.md

 We discovered a bug in the way lakeFS is storing objects in the underlying object store.
 It affects only repositories on Azure and GCP, and not all of these.
-[Issue #2397](https://github.com/treeverse/lakeFS/issues/2397#issuecomment-908397229) describes the repository storage namespaces patterns which are affected by this bug.
+[Issue #2397](https://github.com/treeverse/lakeFS/issues/2397#issuecomment-908397229){: .button-clickable} describes the repository storage namespaces patterns which are affected by this bug.

 When first upgrading to a version greater or equal to v0.50.0, you must follow these steps: